Glen Cinema disaster: Events

 The Glen Cinema was opened in 1901; it became known as 'The Glen' and 'The Royal Animated Pictures'.
 On the afternoon of 31 December 1929, during a children's matinée, the building was crowded with between 700 and 1,000 children, aged between infants to about 14-years-old, in attendance.
-The matinée was reportedly so well-attended because parents wanting their houses empty to clean for the upcoming Hogmany holiday (new year).
+The matinée was reportedly so well-attended because parents wanted their houses empty to clean for the upcoming Hogmany holiday (new year).
 In the spool room, a freshly shown film was put in its metal canister when it began to issue thick black smoke.
 Nitrate film, as used at this time, is highly flammable and can burn on its own without needing any supply of air.

 When an assistant film operator spotted the smoke coming from a film canister, he tried to smother the film; but the container sprang open, and smoke and fumes entered the screening hall.
 Soon smoke filled the auditorium that contained the children, and one survivor claimed that someone shouted "fire" and the children began to run to the exits.
 Children ran downstairs so fast and in such numbers that they piled up behind the escape door that led to Dyers Wynd.
 The door could not be opened, as it was designed to open inwards and was padlocked.
 Others were injured as people jumped from the balconies onto those sitting in the sections below in an attempt to escape.

 A policeman who arrived on the scene just after the fire started reported that the gates were padlocked; however, another witness confirmed that she had seen the cinema's manager, Charles Dorward, unlock them.
 A policeman managed to break the padlock on one of the doors but could not easily open them as the doors opened inward and there were piles of bodies behind them, with people scrambling over to attempt to escape.
 Some children however, remained in their seats and were removed from the cinema by responding firefighters.
 Others were rescued when firefighters smashed windows and pulled children from the cinema.